 I always like to take notes of the foods I've enjoyed and sampled with a view to recreating them here.

-You know that year we were lucky to get away for Lynne’s birthday!
+That year we were lucky to get away for her birthday!

 Fortunately, we're lucky because with living in Glasgow we have a huge choice of places to go for those alternative birthday celebrations when that happens.